RosuGabriel/Snake/README.md

 # Snake
 This is a classic Snake game implemented in Python using the Pygame library.
 Players control a snake that grows in length as it consumes food items, while avoiding collisions with walls and its own tail.
-The game features smooth controls, colorful graphics, and adjustable difficulty levels.
-It's a fun project for Python enthusiasts to learn game development basics and explore the capabilities of the Pygame library.

 How to Play:
 Install Python and Pygame.
 Clone the repository or download the source code.
 Run the main Python file to start the game.